raleel/mythras-srd/0006_Vehicles.md

 | Artillery Battery | 5d6+6 | Max range of 50km | 1 | 1/5 |
 | Spinal Mount Battery | 10d6+6 | Max range of 20,000km | 1 | 1/10 |

-_Ranges are given in metres and kilometreskilometres._
+_Ranges are given in metres and kilometres._

-_Firing rates are for single shot, semi-autoauto, and full autoauto._
+_Firing rates are for single shot, semi-auto, and full auto._

 _Ammo is firing capability before needing to be reloaded.
 Load is the reload time in Combat Rounds, assuming a full crew is available._